 Driving Counterclockwise: If you start the Ring Road trip counterclockwise (starting from Reykjavik then going South-west) you will see the most iconic spots of Iceland first, like destinations in the Golden Circle.
 The few stops and days are packed with things to do!
 However, a downside to this is that it’s also the most popular route for day-trippers, and for most people in general.
 Prepare for much bigger crowds to start the trip with if you’re driving the Ring Road clockwise.

-Best Season and Weather: The best time to make this roundtrip is in springtime, summer, and autumn, as the roads might be less accessible in wintertime due to deep snow.
+Best time to visit Iceland / Weather in Iceland: The best time to visit Iceland on this itinerary's road trip is in springtime, summer, and autumn, as the roads might be less accessible in wintertime due to deep snow.
 If you travel in April or September, you even have a good chance of seeing the northern lights.
 For any season, it's always a good idea to pack warm clothes (sweaters, knits) as well as a rain jacket as Iceland's weather can change at a sudden notice.

 The glorious capital of Iceland has it all - Reykjavík is filled with architectural treasures, restaurants where you can try Icelandic cuisine, and multiple fun bars where you can drink like a Viking.
 Especially on Laugavegur, one of the oldest streets of the city, you’ll find it all.
 We’re talking about restaurants, boutiques, and the heartbeat of the city’s nightlife.
 It’s fun to just walk down this main street and see what the pulse of Reykjavik is like.